szuend/xepocalypse/README.md

 * Xenon own all sectors except Sol and Getsu Fune.
 * Each non-Sol sector has a Xenon Defense Platform at the start.
+* Added some defensive platforms to Getsu Fune.
 * Disabled the gate from Neptung to Brennan's Triumph.